 Evaluating equipment is the most common reason for patterning.
 To properly test your gun, choke, and load combination, you first need to remove human factors from the test.
 Shots should be taken under the best gun rest conditions that can practically be provided.
 Though there are better ways, sand bags on windless days are pretty good.
 Shotgun patterns are very random.
 The Shotgun Analyzer program allows you to average as many targets as you care to shoot.
 The NRA recommends 10.
 Randy Wakeman for practical reasons likes 5.
 Target Telemetrics recommends that you shoot until you see a consistency that you trust while still enjoying the day.
-If you are using the iPhone app you should gauge your results by the shot with the most typical results.
+If you are using a smart phone or tablet app you should gauge your results by the shot with the most typical results.
 Always save your data somewhere, you may want to compare at a later time.

 Your study goals will vary based on your sport, but there are some basics.